chemmatcars/XAnoS/doc_source/Fit_Widget.rst

 A new function is basically as a python **class**.
 The *class name* determines the name of the function.
 As per the template there are three essential functions needs to be defined within the **class**:

 1. **__init__** function
     .
 With this function we initialize all the parameters necessary for the class.
 The function atleast needs a value of an independent parameter **x** which by default takes scaler value **0**. **x** can take a scaler or array of values. **mfit** is a python dictionary to define multiple fitting parameters.
-In order to learn how to use **mfit** please look at the functions like: MultiSphereAtInterface_, Parratt_, and MultiPeaks_.
+In order to learn how to use **mfit** please look at the functions like: :ref:`MultiSphereAtInterface`, :ref:`Parratt`, and :ref:`MultiPeaks`.

 2. **init_params** function
     .
 With this function we define among all the parameters which one will be treated as our fitting parameters.